Aider-AI/aider/aider/website/docs/faq.md

 Then while using aider to edit repo-A you can `/read ../path/to/repo-B/docs.md` to read in those docs from the other repo.
+- In repo A, ask aider to write a small script that demonstrates the functionality you want to use in repo B.
+Then when you're using aider in repo B, you can `/read` in that script.

 ## How can I run aider locally from source code?